 We are excited about having a small part in the “WE DO” campaign in Hendersonville, NC.
 Never did we dream that in our lifetime marriage of gay people would be discussed or a possibility.
 After hiding out for many years, we are proud to now stand up for what is fundamentally just and constitutionally right.
 We believe strongly that all peoples, regardless of sexual orientation, should be able to stand before a judge and say “I do” and in so doing receive the same rights and privileges that married people have both federally and in their states.

 Our children and grandchildren, as well as our friends, are thrilled that we are taking this step to speak out for justice.
 Unfortunately, our children all live a distance.
-However, one of them is driving to be with us and walk by our side when we apply for a . . . → Read More: Mary and Carol
+However, one of them is driving to be with us and walk by our side when we . . . → Read More: Mary and Carol